sparcopen/do-a-thon-preview/.github/issue_template.md

 **Issue Type:**

 ## **Description**
-[ Insert a paragraph providing more context for your project or challenge is about ]
+_Insert a paragraph providing more context for your project or challenge focuses on.
+For project leads, this is a good place to give some broader context about your project—beyond the scope of the do-a-thon._

 ## FOR PROJECTS ONLY: **What are we working on during the do-a-thon?
 What kinds of support do we need?**
-[ ask them to insert a paragraph or here too ]
+_Challenge leads will not need to fill out this section.
+For those leading projects, please give some more information about what type of support you are specifically looking to get done during the do-a-thon day._

 ## FOR PROJECTS ONLY: **How can others contribute?**
-[ ask them to put contributing guidelines here -  maybe we can provide a template for this as well ]
+_Please include contributing guidelines here.
+Let folks know how they get in contact with you, and what the best way to contribute to the project is._